jonculver/tnmoc-internet/README.md

 ## 1. Interactive software demonstration of networking concepts

-There are two existing screens in the gallery as shown in the image above, at least one of which could be repurposed.
+There are two existing screens in the gallery on either side of the pillar shown in the image above, at least one of which could be repurposed/replaced.
 A virtual exhibit has the added advantage that it can also be made available on the Museum's website and used as part of virtual tours - particularly important since at the time of writing the museum is closed to visitors due to covid.

 The (Cisco) tool shown in [this video](https://www.open.edu/openlearn/ocw/mod/oucontent/view.php?id=48444&section=3.10) might give some ideas, though this use-case calls for something far more simple that visitors can grasp immediately and only interact with in a couple of limited ways.